Chef Infra Server Prerequisites

 To change a hostname

-In some cases, the hostname for the Chef server needs to be updated.
-The process for updating a hostname varies, depending on the platform on which the Chef server will run.
+In some cases, the hostname for the Chef Infra Server needs to be updated.
+The process for updating a hostname varies, depending on the platform on which the Chef Infra Server will run.
 Refer to the manual for the platform or contact a local systems administrator for specific guidance for a specific platform.
 The following example shows how a hostname can be changed when running Red Hat or CentOS:

 To add a hostname to /etc/hosts

-The Chef server server uses email to send notifications for various events:
+The Chef Infra Server server uses email to send notifications for various events: